About Us

 Vision

-Macabre Magazine: Where Horror Comes Home will stand as the world’s premier destination for commercial horror fiction—recognized as the publication writers dream of joining and readers trust for the genre’s most compelling work.
+Macabre Magazine: Where Horror Comes Home exists to become a definitive destination for commercial horror fiction.
+We aim to be a publication writers aspire to join and readers trust for consistently compelling work.

-At Dark Harbor Magazine, our beta readers are the first line of engagement between raw fiction and refined publication.
-Each beta reader brings a sharp critical eye, a deep understanding of narrative craft, and an unflinching commitment to literary integrity.
-Their feedback probes structure, voice, pacing, and emotional resonance, helping us shape every story into its strongest, most compelling form.
+Our editorial readers serve as a critical bridge between submission and publication.
+Each brings a practiced eye, a deep understanding of narrative craft, and a commitment to honest, rigorous feedback.
+Their insights address structure, voice, pacing, and emotional impact, helping ensure that every story we publish reaches its strongest possible form.

-Their insights sharpen our vision; their rigor keeps us honest.
+Their scrutiny sharpens our standards; their discernment keeps us accountable.

 - Manny Blacksher